-- A. For certain land and buildings located in Tongluo, Miaoli held by the Company, the Company assessed the optimal utilization of the assets in response to changes in the overall business environment, and thus transferred the related assets to non-current assets held for sale for the year ended December 31, 2023. - B. The carrying amount of non-current assets held for sale was lower than the fair value less costs to sell based on the assessment.
-Thus, no impairment has occurred. - C. Information about the non-current assets held for sale that were pledged to others as collateral is provided in Note 8.
+- A. For certain land and buildings located in Tongluo, Miaoli held by the Company, the Company assessed the optimal utilization of the assets in response to changes in the overall business environment, and thus transferred the related assets to non-current assets held for sale for the years ended December 31, 2024 and 2023. - B. The fair value of non-current assets held for sale less costs to sell was higher than the carrying amount based on the assessment.
+Thus, no impairment has occurred.
+Information relating to fair value of the non-current assets held for sale is provided in Note 12(3). - C. Information about the non-current assets held for sale that were pledged to others as collateral is provided in Note 8.